harrisonlab/fusarium/README.md

 As a preliminary analysis of the RNAseq data, highly expressed genes at 72hrs post infection were identified in Fus2.

-This process is described in RNAseq/fpkm_analysis.md
+This process is described in RNAseq/Fus2_expressed_path_genes.md and RNAseq/fpkm_analysis.md

 <!--
 Note - cufflinks doesn't always predict direction of a transcript and